innova67/bedrock-dev/README.md

 - [ ] tips and tricks page with:
   - [ ] automated content update
   - [ ] automated content page generation

+### check the content syntax on the content/tutorials/test.json